duanbing/go-evm/README.md

 ```
 logs := statedb.Logs() // logi instruction. logi store i+1 fields, the first one is stored in log.Data, and the last i field stores the parameter of logi
 ```
+### Embedding

+This is the most exciting part!  if you want to combine UTXO or other ledgers tech with EVM, just implement `core/interface.go`! the MPT tree from Ethereum take care of the smart contract, and your blockchain take care of the transaction!